molgenis/rd-datamodel/README.md

-# Rare Diseases Data Model
+# Unified Rare Diseases Data Model

 Welcome!
 This repository contains the necessary files and scripts for getting started with the Unified Rare Disease Model.